fluidattacks/makes-example/README.md

 Its relevant files are these:

-- `compose.yaml` is the [Docker Compose][DOCKER_COMPOSE] file
+- `compose.yaml` is the [Docker Compose][docker_compose] file
   used for deploying
   an instance of the API.
   Many of its parameters
   contain placeholders
   that will be replaced
   by the job
   during execution time.
 - `entrypoint.sh` contains the script for the deploy job.
   It basically logs in to Stackhero, replaces all required placeholders in `compose.yaml`